tometh22/SocialSignal/replit.md

 # Project Management & Social Listening Platform

 ## Overview
 This platform is an internal project management system for Epical Digital, designed to streamline project workflows from quotation to execution and social listening analysis.
 It aims to enhance efficiency, transparency, and profitability by providing tools for quotation management, project tracking, time entry, deliverable management, and robust financial and operational analytics.
 The system features a comprehensive business intelligence dashboard, detailed financial analysis, and prediction/recommendation capabilities, focusing on integrating with existing Google Sheets workflows.
+The business vision is to provide a unified platform for project, financial, and operational management, offering clear insights into profitability and team performance.

 ## User Preferences
 Preferred communication style: Simple, everyday language.